picatz/packet_genie/README.md

 ### 🚧  Development Notice

-This gem is still under development.
+Currently, a pre-release gem is avaiable to install with the --pre flag to help with early testing.

 ## Installation

-    $ gem install packet_genie
+    $ gem install packet_genie --pre

 ## Usage